tejasagrawa1/Machine_Monitor/README.md

 Data_Extraction -  It stores the Python files for continuous data extraction and processing.

+Dashboard_FInal - It stores the python files to run the dashboard integrated with our data extraction files and our CNN model.

 Machine_Learning_Models - It stores the Python notebooks for our CNN and Random Forrest model as well as the developed model and Python files to use the developed models.